All Episodes

 I just got an email that I must share with you.

-We in this generation are not used to the gravity of that large scale of people helping each other from all over.
+Dear Rush, we in this generation are not used to the gravity of that large scale of people helping each other from all over.

-We haven't gone through anything like that, only read about it, World War II in books.
+We haven't gone through anything like that, only read about it, World War II, in books.

 Your last caller was right, but it still has nothing to do with honoring or remembering 9-11.